Line chart

-A line chart or line graph, also known as curve chart, is a type of chart which displays information as a series of data points called 'markers' connected by straight line segments.
+A line chart or line graph, also known as curve chart, is a type of chart that displays information as a series of data points called 'markers' connected by straight line segments.
 It is a basic type of chart common in many fields.
 It is similar to a scatter plot except that the measurement points are ordered (typically by their x-axis value) and joined with straight line segments.
 A line chart is often used to visualize a trend in data over intervals of time – a time series – thus the line is often drawn chronologically.
 In these cases they are known as run charts.

 History

-Some of the earliest known line charts are generally credited to Francis Hauksbee, Nicolaus Samuel Cruquius, Johann Heinrich Lambert and William Playfair.
+Some of the earliest known line charts are generally credited to Francis Hauksbee, Nicolaus Samuel Cruquius, Johann Heinrich Lambert and the Scottish engineer William Playfair.
+Line charts often display time as a variable on the x-axis.
+Playfair was one of the first to visualize data this way.
+In 1786, he plotted ten years of money spent by the Royal Navy.
+He supplemented the chart with a detailed description, telling his readers how to interpret the change over time because they were unfamiliar with this form of abstract visualization.
+In addition to line charts, Playfair invented and popularized bar charts and pie charts.

 Example

 In the experimental sciences, data collected from experiments are often visualized by a graph.
 For example, if one collects data on the speed of an object at certain points in time, one can visualize the data in a data table such as the following:

 Such a table representation of data is a great way to display exact values, but it can prevent the discovery and understanding of patterns in the values.
 In addition, a table display is often erroneously considered to be an objective, neutral collection or storage of the data (and may in that sense even be erroneously considered to be the data itself) whereas it is in fact just one of various possible visualizations of the data.

 Understanding the process described by the data in the table is aided by producing a graph or line chart of speed versus time.
 Such a visualisation appears in the figure to the right.
 This visualization can let the viewer quickly understand the entire process at a glance.

 This visualization can however be misunderstood, especially when expressed as showing the mathematical function $v(t)$ that expresses the speed $v$ (the dependent variable) as a function of time $t$.
 This can be misunderstood as showing speed to be a variable that is dependent only on time.
 This would however only be true in the case of an object being acted on only by a constant force acting in a vacuum.

-Such misunderstanding of the mathematical concept of something called A being a function of something called B as expressing a causal relationship is however common among laypeople (and reinforced by the term "dependent variable") and is not dependent on representation in a line chart.